Prsteps/Peiran.github.io/_pages/More.md

 ---
 layout: archive
-permalink: /misc/
-title: "Facts About me"
+title: "More"
-sitemap: true
+permalink: /more/
 author_profile: true
+redirect_from:

 ---

 # Facts About Me